-National Legal and Policy Center several times … Read More ➡
+National Legal and Policy Center long has been focused on Reverend … Read More ➡

 Michael Sewell avoided making benefit contributions by avoiding the necessary paperwork.
 His good luck streak was bound to end.
 On August 27, Sewell, owner-operator of MESCO Inc., a suburban Baltimore HVAC and plumbing supplier-service contractor, pleaded guilty in U.S. District Court for the District of Maryland to one count of falsifying a document related to a benefit plan sponsored by International Brotherhood of Electrical Workers (IBEW) Local 24.
 Sewell had been charged in July following a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards, Employee Benefits Security Administration and Office of Inspector General.

 As Union Corruption Update reported last month, this criminal case grew out of a February 2012 civil suit in which a group of IBEW benefit plans along with Local 24 accused the Joppa, Md.-based MESCO, and another firm, Michael Sewell & Associates, of nearly $500,000 worth of wage/hour underreporting over more than four … Read More ➡